Netflix cancels Turkey series in row over gay character | DW | 24.07.2020

 "We're in Saudi Arabia.
 We're in Pakistan.
 If there are no problems there, will we have problems in Turkey?
 I can't imagine that," Hastings said at the time.

-With the literal translation of If Only (Şimdiki Aklım Olsaydı) being "If I had known then what I know now," Hastings might now have second thoughts about that.
+With the literal translation of If Only (Simdiki Aklim Olsaydi) being "If I had known then what I know now," Hastings might now have second thoughts about that.

 Netflix caters to the LGBTQ+ community with shows like "The Politician" (seen here), "Tales of the City" and many more